-Concerns and complaints about services by service users and their families are taken very seriously.
-We seek to address issues promptly and provide assurance of improvements made.
+Concerns and complaints about services by patients and their families are taken very seriously.
+The Trust seeks to address issues promptly and provide assurance of improvements made.
 Where possible, individuals are encouraged to seek local resolution by discussing concerns directly with the service; however, where this is not possible, the Trust implements a formal investigation process in line with national guidelines.

-The table below illustrates the breakdown of compliments, concerns and complaints during 2020-21.
+The table below illustrates the breakdown of compliments, concerns and complaints during 2020/21.